ARM-software/acle/main/acle.md

 Intrinsics for using these instructions are specified in [ssec-LS64](#loadstore-64-byte-intrinsics).

-## memcpy family of memory operations (MOPS) standarisation instructions
+## memcpy family of memory operations standarization instructions - MOPS

 `__ARM_FEATURE_MOPS` is defined to 1 if the `CPYF*`, `CPY*`, `SET*` and `SETG*` instructions introduced in the Armv8.8-A and Armv9.3-A architecture updates for